 The University of Akron

 Visit the University of Akron site.
-Click on “Schedule of Classes" under course information.
+Scroll to the bottom of the website and look for "Schedule od Classes" under USEFUL LINKS on the right side of the page.
 Select “graduate” in the course career drop-down menu.

 Cleveland State University